9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 ::::

 With this definition of `series`, pretty printing an array is entirely straightforward.
-We add this equation to the end of the block we\'ve already written for our `renderJValue` function.
+We add this equation to the end of the block we've already written for our `renderJValue` function.

 :::: captioned-content